-While a student may develop a program of study with cross-cutting interests, she/he typically specializes in one of three areas that provide specific contexts and career paths for educational professionals: K-12 educational administration, higher education, and international education.
+While a student may develop a program of study with cross-cutting interests, she/he typically specializes in one of three areas that provide specific contexts and career paths for educational professionals: PK-12 educational administration, higher education, and international education.
 A specialization implies a level of engagement with the subject matter typically achieved through taking at least six or seven courses specifically focusing on that context.
-As part of the admissions process, applicants indicate their areas of specialization within Policy & Leadership.
+As part of the admissions process, applicants indicate their areas of specialization within Policy and Leadership.
 Furthermore, as part of the process of developing a program of study during phase one, a student plans a combination of courses appropriate to her/his learning goals and the offerings and requirements of the chosen specialization.
 Specializations may require foundational and/or capstone courses that complement the required core areas in the concentration.

 The specialization in Higher Education is designed for those who wish to pursue careers in colleges or universities or state or national agencies concerned with higher or postsecondary education.
 Course offerings cover such subjects as policy and leadership in higher education and closely related subjects of history, philosophy, management, organizational analysis, governance, assessment, the academic profession, diversity in higher education, teaching and learning, and student development.
 While much of the material focuses on issues, patterns and practices in the United States, students with international interests are welcome and can put together an appropriate program by combining work in higher education with work in international education.
 The Higher Education specialization works on the cohort model.

 All students are expected to become aware of social justice issues in education and to understand participatory and popular education approaches to education.
 Graduates are expected to have developed an in-depth awareness of cultural differences; the ability to apply critical theory and pedagogy in both schools and communities in domestic and international settings; and practical skills in training, project development, research, and evaluation.
 The combination of academic courses, a participatory community structure, and active involvement in applied projects and research activities combine to provide the curriculum of the specialization.
-For more information, see www.umass.edu/cie.
+For more information on the affiliated center, see www.umass.edu/cie.

-The specialization in Educational Leadership is intended for individuals with various K-12 experiences (for example, teachers, counselor, school or district leaders, education agency personnel).
+The specialization in Educational Leadership is intended for individuals with various PK-12 experiences (for example, teachers, counselors, school or district leaders, education agency personnel).
 Recognizing the centrality of educational policy in educational practice, the program seeks to help current and aspiring practitioners, policy analysts, academics, and researchers to (1) critically examine and synthesize theories, research, practices, and policies, and (2) conduct research.
-Because many courses are taken with peers whose work has been in higher or international education, educational leadership students are able to expand their perspectives beyond U.S. K–12 education to gain insight regarding leadership, organizational change and school reform, policy and politics, curriculum, and evaluation.
+Because many courses are taken with peers whose work has been in higher or international education, educational leadership students are able to expand their perspectives beyond U.S. PK–12 education to gain insight regarding leadership, organizational change and school reform, policy and politics, curriculum, and evaluation.

-The program is flexible, and because education is a professional field derived from various academic disciplines, students are encouraged to take courses outside the School of Education.
+The program is flexible, and because education is a professional field derived from various academic disciplines, students are encouraged to take courses outside the College of Education.
 However, although most of our courses are held in the late afternoon, we ask that applicants commit to arranging their work schedules for at least one semester so that they can take morning or early afternoon courses that are offered in other programs and schools.